 The Van Buren presidency was largely characterized by the Panic of 1837 and the economic depression that followed.
 Critics attacked him, labeling him "Martin Van Ruin."
 Van Buren lost his re-election bid in 1840 to Whig candidate William Henry Harrison.

-On this day.
-1941: Franklin D. Roosevelt demanded that Japanese troops leave Indo-China.
+July 24, 1941: Franklin D. Roosevelt demanded that Japanese troops leave Indo-China.
 They didn't.

 Quote of the day